IBM/knative101/README_full.md

 	```

-## Deploy app using Kubectl and service.yaml
+## Deploy app using kubectl and service.yaml
 Let's get our first Knative application up & running.
 Using the Build & Serving components of Knative, we can go from some source code on github to a docker image built on cluster (using the Kaniko build template, to a docker image pushed to dockerhub, and ultimately a URL to access our application.

 1. Edit the service.yaml file to point to your own container registry.